mojtabanabavi/Loby/README.md

 # loby
-Lobby is an open-source, cross-platform and lightweight library (smaller than 50 kb) for .Net that includes a set of tools and extensions for easy and fast development.
+Lobby is an open-source and lightweight library for .Net that includes a set of tools and extensions for easy and fast development.

 ## Installation package (.Net Core ≥ 3.1)
 ```shell